 The indentures governing the June 2019 Senior Unsecured Notes, the February 2019 Senior Unsecured Notes and the August 2018 Senior Unsecured Notes (collectively, as each may be amended or supplemented from time to time, the Vistra Operations Senior Unsecured Indentures) provide for the full and unconditional guarantee by the Guarantor Subsidiaries of the punctual payment of the principal and interest on such notes.
-The Vistra Operations Senior Unsecured Indentures, as applicable, to create certain liens, merge or consolidate with another entity, and sell all or substantially all of their assets.
+The Vistra Operations Senior Unsecured Indentures contain certain covenants and restrictions, including, among others, restrictions on the ability of Vistra Operations and its subsidiaries, as applicable, to create certain liens, merge or consolidate with another entity, and sell all or substantially all of their assets.